stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 ### Interviews

 Applying for a job involves being asked technical questions - on the phone or Skype.
-For software engineering it involves both conceptual and whiteboard coding; for data science it may vary.
-In any case, look at:
+For software engineering it involves both conceptual questions and whiteboard coding; for data science it may vary.
+In any case, take a look at:

 * [Data Science Interviews - Trey Causey](http://treycausey.com/data_science_interviews.html)